 Open and close the zipper as necessary when sewing.
 Make sure zip is open somewhat before sewing the end with the top of the zipper (i.e. pull needs to be somewhere along the dumpling curve before sewing the end).

 8. Cover the raw edges of both ends with binding.

 P.S.
-You can sell your dumplings.
-If you can give me credit by linking to the tutorial or my pattern shop that would be great.
+Yes, you can sell your dumplings.
+Please give me credit by linking to the tutorial or my pattern shop.